School for Life

 - Synthesize acquired cognitive competencies with domain knowledge to exhibit adaptive and positive conduct and the ability for continued learning.

 - Select and employ appropriate technology, resources and processes for study, research and practice, relevant to the subject or problem at hand.

-- Critically analyze issues by implementing independent thinking, introspection and drawing apt conclusion.
+- Critically analyze issues by implementing independent thinking, introspection and drawing apt conclusions.

-- Identify and appreciate diverse cultures, ethnic and communities while managing emotions and sustain mental health.
+- Identify and appreciate diverse cultures, ethnic and communities while managing emotions and sustaining mental health.